 This procedure involves the use of a small piece of silicone material.
 Your doctor will take this silicone and suture it to the sclera (the white part of your eye).
 This indents the eye wall to alleviate some of the force associated with the retina being tugged on by the vitreous.

 In some cases, the doctor will encircle your entire eye to reattach the retina.
-This is typically only done when there is an extensive detachment or several holes or tears in your retina.

 In some cases, this procedure is done alone.
 It can also be performed with scleral buckling.